 If you have been convicted of a DWI or DUI in New Orleans, Metairie or somewhere else in Louisiana, you probably will want to have your record expunged.
 The only method available in Louisiana is to have you conviction set aside and expunged under the provisions of Louisiana Code of Criminal Procedure Articles 893 & 894.
 This process is a must for anyone who has been convicted for DWI or DUI in Orleans Parish, Jefferson Parish or any other parish in Louisiana.

 Having your conviction set aside and expunged is not a guarantee.
-That is why it is important to have an effective and experienced attorney who understands the process and can work to get you the result that you require.
+That is why it is important to have one of Bloom Legal’s effective and experienced DUI attorneys on your case who understand the process and can work to get you the result that you require.